azmaveth/jido_chat/README.md

 # JidoChat

-JidoChat is a structured chat room system for Elixir that supports both human and AI agent participants, with customizable turn-taking strategies and flexible persistence options.
+JidoChat is a structured chat channel system for Elixir that supports both human and AI agent participants, with customizable turn-taking strategies and flexible persistence options.
 It's designed for building scalable, real-time chat applications that can seamlessly integrate AI agents alongside human participants.

 > ***BETA***: This is a beta release and the API is subject to change.

 ## Features

-- **Flexible Chat Rooms**: Create and manage multiple chat rooms with customizable settings
+- **Flexible Chat Channels**: Create and manage multiple chat channels with customizable settings
 - **Turn-Taking Strategies**: Built-in support for free-form and round-robin conversation patterns
-- **Multi-Participant Support**: Handle both human users and AI agents in the same room
+- **Multi-Participant Support**: Handle both human users and AI agents in the same channel
 - **Persistence Options**: Extensible persistence adapters, currently supports ETS and an in-memory adapter
 - **LLM Integration Ready**: Built-in conversation context formatting for popular LLM APIs
 - **Extensible Design**: Custom behaviors for turn-taking strategies and persistence